PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

    ```

    This should output `2.0.0` or higher.
 If it returns a major version of 1, make sure you have
-   installed the .NET Core 2.0 SDK and have re-started your shell to get the newer version of
+   installed the .NET Core 2.0 SDK and have restarted your shell to get the newer version of
    the SDK tools.

 2. Use the `dotnet CLI` to create a starter `classlib` project based on `.NET Standard 2.0`